code-dot-org/javabuilder/cicd/README.md

 * "deploy-setup.sh" - Shell script to create/update this stack
 * "setup.template.yml" - AWS resources for the Setup infrastructure

-## Deploying an entirely new Javabuilder
+## Deploying CI/CD resources

+### Deploying the `main` CI/CD Pipeline

+1. Create/Update the Setup stack (one time, or when changes to the Setup stack occur) `cicd/1-setup/deploy-cicd-dependencies.sh` (with elevated AWS permissions)
+2. Create/Update the CI/CD stack (one time, or when changes to the CI/CD stack occur) `cicd/2-cicd/deploy-cicd.sh`
+3. Trigger an update of the Pipeline by doing one of the following.
+   1. Merge a PR
+   2. Push a commit to `main`
+   3. Press the "Release Change" button on the Pipeline overview page in the AWS Console.

+### Deploying a CI/CD pipeline for a different branch

 By setting the `TARGET_BRANCH` you can create a new CI/CD pipeline that watches for PR's and changes to the specified branch, deploying a Test and Production environment just like the standard pipeline.

 ```
-TARGET_BRANCH=mybranch MODE=adhoc cicd/2-cicd/deploy-cicd.sh
+TARGET_BRANCH=mybranch cicd/2-cicd/deploy-cicd.sh
 ```

-## Deploying an Adhoc environment
+### Deploying an Adhoc environment

 You can create an Adhoc environment by setting the `MODE` flag on the cicd deploy script.
 This will create a CI/CD pipeline that will watch for updates to your `TARGET_BRANCH`.
+The difference between a standard deployment and an adhoc pipeline can be seen in "cicd.template.yml" by following where the `Conditions` are used.
+In short, an adhoc creates an adhoc environment using "adhoc.config.yml", while a standard deployment will create a Test environment and a Prod environment using the relevent config files.

 ```
 TARGET_BRANCH=mybranch MODE=adhoc cicd/2-cicd/deploy-cicd.sh